Happy Friday, Book Monsters! And to all my fellow Canadians, Happy Thanksgiving!!

-I’m not talking about the white painted-face vampires with the capes and the pointed slicked back hair.
-Or the sparkly kind that goes to high school.
+I’m not talking about the white painted-face vampires with the capes and the slicked back hair, or the sparkly kind who choose to keep going to high school for all eternity.
 No. Vampires have been bastardized in so many different ways, altered to fit some kind of fetish; toned down and made to be desirable and charming.
 Fuck that.

 I mean Let the Right One In vampires.
 I Am Legend vampires.
 30 Days of Night vampires.
 I mean some Bram Stoker’s Dracula.
 The first.
 Vlad the Impaler.
 One full of satanic power, seeking revenge against god.
 Evil and creepy-as-all-hell with mind-altering powers.
 Give me 1897 Dracula, original Dracula.
 Who drinks blood, turns into a wolf and a terrifying bat-like creature, and is as charming and suave as he is cruel and calculating, cunning and animalistic.

 Dracula’s full horrific potential is not something you want to see.
 Just saying.

 “Gaunt to the point of emaciation, its desiccated skin pulled tautly over its bones.
 With its bones pushing out against its skin, its complexion the ash gray of death, and its eyes pushed back deep into their sockets, the Wendigo looked like a gaunt skeleton recently disinterred from the grave.”